There's good evidence that eating a healthy diet can reduce your risk of:

 Men should have 65 g of unsaturated fats a day and women should 50g a day.

-Tip: Replace foods that are high in saturated (bad) fats, such as butter, pastries and cheese with foods that are rich in unsaturated (good) fats.
-These are found in avocado and olive oil, for example.
+Tip: As you can see from the national guidelines, it's important to replace foods that are high in saturated (bad) fats, such as butter, pastries and cheese with foods that are rich in unsaturated (good) fats.
+These are found in oils such as olive and rapeseed oil, for example.
+Eat these in small amounts and swap butter for lower fat spreads.

 As with fat, most of us are currently eating too much sugar.
 It's added to a range of tempting foods such as sweets, cakes, biscuits, chocolates, fizzy drinks, and fruit juices, as well as some alcoholic drinks.
 These are called free sugars.
 If you eat a lot of these, they can make you gain weight as well as put you at risk of tooth decay.
 Added sugar isn't necessary for a healthy diet.
 Guidelines recommend that you don’t eat more than 30g of free sugars a day – this is around the same as seven sugar cubes.